These materials will give students the means to develop as writers and publish their work.

 Have students design travel brochures showcasing their itineraries.
-These can feature real photos, prices, maps, charts.
-Display them after they have been presented to the class.
+These can feature real photos, prices, maps, and charts.
+Display the brochures in the classroom after students have presented them to the class.

 16 Writing Lessons to Prepare Students for the State Assessment by Mary Lynn Woods